AlanInTsukuba/name-gender-ja/index.md

 ## Background

 Research into gender disparities requires the ability to code the genders of persons in sample sets.
-Several studies have used gender specificity of given names to estimate these persons.
+This section reviews studies that code or classify gender based on given names.
+These studies are listed here chronologically by date of first publication.

 ### Name-matching using European alphabets